melodicore/dfxengine/injector/README.md

 2. If a class contains a non-static method annotated with `@Component`, it is a valid dependency.
 3. If a class is the declared return type of a method annotated with `@Component`, it is a valid dependency.

-`@Inject` annotations on constructors are recognised in cases 1 and 2, while `@Inject` annotations on fields and `@Initialize` annotations on methods are recognised in all three.
+`@Inject` annotations on constructors and fields, and `@Initialize` annotations on methods are recognised in cases 1 and 2.

 When resolving dependencies, any component that's type is assignable to the dependency's declared type is considered a valid dependency.
 This includes all type parameters.
 So for example, declaring a dependency as